Asian stocks sink as investors watch for US jobs data

 “The jobs report will be the key highlight to end the week” amid conflicting market indicators that “put more uncertainty” on whether hiring expectations can be met, said Yeap Jun Rong of IG in a report.

-The Shanghai Composite Index lost 0.6% to 3,444.19 while the Hang Seng in Hong Kong shed 0.4% to 26,093.53.
+The Shanghai Composite Index lost 0.5% to 3,449.85 while the Hang Seng in Hong Kong was flat at 26,206.75.
 Chinese stocks have been hurt by a spate of anti-monopoly and data security campaigns launched by Beijing against tech companies.

-The Nikkei 225 in Tokyo added less than 0.1% to 27,744.24 after Japanese labor cash earnings edged lower in June for the first time in four months.
+The Nikkei 225 in Tokyo added 0.3% to 27,819.20 after Japanese labor cash earnings edged lower in June for the first time in four months.

 On Wall Street, the S&P 500 rose 0.6% to 4,429.10.
 The Dow Jones Industrial Average gained 0.8% to 35,064.25.
 The Nasdaq climbed 0.8% to 14,895.12.